VisalDataU/Customer-Churn-Prediction-in-Telco-Company/README.md

 2. Create an API for the final model using FLASK

 ### How to Use the API
-1. GO to home directory of the project and the command:
+1. Go to home directory of the project and the command:
 ```
 python model.py
 ```